easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

-# 🔐 Q-IDE LLM Credentials Guide
+# 🔐 Top Dog LLM Credentials Guide

 ## Overview

-Q-IDE uses your LLM credentials to authenticate with AI services **on your behalf**.
-You provide your API keys or authentication tokens, and Q-IDE sends them with requests to the LLM services.
-Your credentials are **stored locally** and never sent to Q-IDE servers.
+Top Dog uses your LLM credentials to authenticate with AI services **on your behalf**.
+You provide your API keys or authentication tokens, and Top Dog sends them with requests to the LLM services.
+Your credentials are **stored locally** and never sent to Top Dog servers.

 ## How It Works

 ```
-You → Enter API Key → Q-IDE Stores Locally → Q-IDE Sends to LLM Service → Get AI Response
+You → Enter API Key → Top Dog Stores Locally → Top Dog Sends to LLM Service → Get AI Response
                            ↓
-                    ~/.q-ide/llm_credentials.json
+                    ~/.Top Dog/llm_credentials.json
                     (Encrypted, Local Only)
 ```

 **Key Points:**
 - ✅ Credentials stored on **your machine only**
-- ✅ Q-IDE uses credentials to call LLM APIs
+- ✅ Top Dog uses credentials to call LLM APIs
 - ✅ You can revoke/update anytime
-- ✅ No account creation needed for Q-IDE itself
+- ✅ No account creation needed for Top Dog itself
 - ❌ Your credentials never leave your computer

 ---